mknuel/Frontend-test/README.md

 # 📊 Recommendation Dashboard

-This is a sophisticated web application designed to display, filter, and manage a list of security and cost-saving recommendations.
+This is a web application designed to display, filter, and manage a list of security and cost-saving recommendations.
 It features a modern, responsive interface with a robust set of functionalities including infinite scrolling, multi-tag filtering, search, user authentication, and a dark/light theme.
 The application is built with a focus on maintainability, testability, and a clean separation of concerns.

 > 👤 By Emmanuel Onyekponwane